SingerLab/gac/README.md

 # Licence
-toSignac framework and code is distributed under a BSD-3 License
+GAC framework and code is distributed under a BSD-3 License

 # History